- URMC’s Corporate Social Media Portfolio

 - To prevent stagnant conversation.
 Social media content must be refreshed at least once weekly (blog), three times weekly (Facebook), and four times weekly (Twitter).

 - To use social media efficiently.
 All social media platforms should have a specific purpose; topics discussed should be relevant to the mission of URMC.

-- To moderate all comments.
+- If warranted, to respond to comments within 24 hours.
+Comments should be managed promptly (smartphone apps with push notifications, or configuring your admin profile to receive e-mail alerts, help make sure you don't miss a thing; more monitoring tips can be found here).
 Comments that are illegal, obscene, defamatory, profane, libelous, threatening, harassing, abusive, hateful or embarrassing to another person or any other person or entity or that breach confidentiality are not acceptable.
 Commercial activity unrelated to University business is also not acceptable.
 Proprietary information may not be disclosed.
 Content owners agree to take all reasonably possible steps to prevent and eliminate such comments and understand that it may be necessary to discontinue the use of the social media platform if such comments cannot be eliminated or prevented.
 This does not mean that comments which are negative about URMC should be deleted.
 As a Content Owner, you agree to involve URMC officers in managing negative or threatening feedback about our organization.